Payum/Payum/src/Payum/Core/Resources/docs/configure-gateway-in-backend.md

-# Configure payment in backend
+# Configure gateway in backend

-In [get it started](get_it_started.md) we showed you how to configure payments in the code.
+In [get it started](get_it_started.md) we showed you how to configure gateways in the code.
-Sometimes you may asked to store payments (mostly gateway credentials) to a database for example.
+Sometimes you may asked to store gateways (mostly gateway credentials) to a database for example.
 So the admin can edit them in the backend.
 Here's the basic example how to do it in plain php.

 ## Configure

-First we have to create an entity where we store information about a payment.
+First we have to create an entity where we store information about a gateway.
 The model must implement `Payum\Core\Model\GatewayConfigInterface`.

 _**Note**: In this chapter we use DoctrineStorage._